 Finally, on April 10, a French fleet of 12 ships of the line and 5 frigates under M. de la Galissonière weighed from Toulon.
 It escorted 198 sails carrying some 16,000 men (24 battalions organised in 5 brigades with an artillery battalion, at least 36 guns and engineers) under the Duc de Richelieu.
-The grenadiers were on the men of war to serve as marines.
-The warfleet consisted of the following vessels:
+The grenadiers of each battalion served as marines on the men of war.
+The fleet consisted of the following vessels:

 - Ships of the line

 - Foudroyant (80) flagship of Admiral de la Galissonière, under Captain Forger de l'Aiguille.
 The ship also transported Richelieu, his son and his son-in-law along with MM. de Maillebois, du Mesnil, de Lannion, the Prince de Beauvau, the Prince of Württemberg and M. de Caufons

 - Couronne (74) under the Marquis de Saint-Aignan

 - Redoutable (74) flagship of Squadron Leader de Glandevez, under Captain de Marconville

 - Content (64) under the Chevalier de Raimondis